Find Affordable College Courses

 Of the 31 students majoring in rehabilitation at Berklee College of Music, 26% are male and 74% are female.

 Salem State University came in at #8 in this year’s edition of the Most Popular Rehabilitation Professions Bachelor’s Degree Schools in the New England Region ranking.
-Located in the suburb of Salem, Salem State is a public school with a moderately-sized student population.
+Located in the suburb of Salem, Salem State is a public college with a moderately-sized student population.

 Of the 28 students majoring in rehabilitation at Salem State, 43% are male and 57% are female.